We have always strongly believed that once you have spent your hard-earned money investing in new garments it's important to take care of them.

 Fortunately, there are many green cleaning detergents that offer a perfect wash at low temperatures whilst reducing their chemical impact.
 Choosing smarter care methods can help you to extend the life of your wardrobe favourites while also reducing your environmental impact, and your clothes will be just as clean.

 We have been conditioned to think that our clothes need constant washing even after the slightest of wears, when in fact many items are good for another use by simply airing the garment out.
-This will also cause less stress/friction on the fabric of your garments through washing, maintaining their lustre for longer and prolonging the life of the garment.
+Less frequent washing will cause less stress/friction on the fabric of your garments, maintaining their lustre for longer and prolonging their life.
 Any stains can often be spot treated, but remember to act fast.
 The longer you wait to remove a stain, the less likely you’ll be able to remove it.

-The way you store your clothes can actually make them last for years. here's how to store your clothes better.
+The way you store your clothes can have a big impact on their longevity.
+Here's how to store your clothes better.

-While you might think that hanging is best for your clothes, knitted garments such as wool, cashmere or jersey can actually stretch out when you hang them in your wardrobe.
-It's always best to stack them folded on a shelf so they keep their shape.
+While you might think that hanging is best for your clothes, knitted garments such as wool, cashmere or jersey can stretch out when you hang them in your wardrobe.
+It's always best to stack them folded on a shelf or in a drawer so they keep their shape.

 Invest in nice thick hangers for sturdier items such as shirts and jackets, avoiding thin or wired hangers as these will stretch out shoulders and leave pucker marks.
 Never force hangers through the necks of garments to avoid stretching the neckline, push hangers up inside from the bottom of the garment.

-Repairing your clothing – such as mending a seam, fixing a hem or replacing a missing button can ensure they last longer and save you a ton of money.
+Repairing your clothing – such as mending a seam, fixing a hem or replacing a missing button can ensure they last longer and save you a ton of money in the process.
 Failing that, pop them into your local tailor.

 Donate or Recycle